apache/template-site/content/projects/cookbook.md

 ### Website

 Provide the current website for the project community.
-When the community wishes Petri will guide in the creation of a website on Apache Infrastructure.

 ### Mailing Lists

 List the mailing lists used by the community.
-Petri will create Apache Mailing lists when requested.

 ### Source Code Repository

 Provide the url to the source code repository.
-Petri will request an Apache Git repository when the community is ready to migrate.
-This will require an SGA be filed (See below.)
+This will usually require an SGA be filed (See below.)

-If a different type of repository is required then please discuss with your Mentors.

 ### Issue Tracker